GalateaBrand/RegimeTracker/_posts/2025-06-29-women's-rights.markdown

 project-date: June 2025
 client: Start Bootstrap
 category: Web Development
 description: The Trump administration and its Republican allies in Congress have taken an aggressive stance against women's rights.
-They have launched a multi-pronged attack against access to abortion, transgender rights and care, and various other rights of which they aim to deprive women in our country.
+They have launched a multi-pronged attack against access to abortion and various other rights of which they aim to deprive women in our country.
 Below you will find a list of specific examples of anti-women policies pushed by the administration and their allies.
-text: <div><ol><li>Donald Trump signed an executive order targeting the financial independence of women. <a href="https://www.newsweek.com/trump-executive-order-raises-alarm-over-women-financial-independence-2063733">Newsweek Article</a></li><li>Immediatly after taking office, Trump signed various executive orders meant to dismantle protections for transgender individuals and continues to bully states in an effort to ensure discrimination against trans youth. <a href="https://www.axios.com/2025/02/05/anti-trans-executive-orders-trump">Axios Article, </a> <a href="https://apnews.com/article/california-transgender-girls-sports-trump-29ab7154363c1054bd06b32587421161">AP Article</a></li></ol></div>
+text: <div><ol><li>Donald Trump signed an executive order targeting the financial independence of women. <a href="https://www.newsweek.com/trump-executive-order-raises-alarm-over-women-financial-independence-2063733">Newsweek Article</a></ol></div>
 ---